-- 14. If the answer to common questions (5), (8) and (9) above is yes, whether authorisation to work overtime in excess of rostered hours by attending to medical emergencies outside of rostered hours can be implied from some or all of: - (a) the work performed by Group Members included attending to medical emergencies; - (b) a direction given by the Respondent to Group Members to attend to medical emergencies outside of rostered hours; - (c) the Respondent's knowledge that there was insufficient time during rostered hours to attend to medical emergencies in accordance with the direction in (b) above; - (d) the Respondent's knowledge that Group Members worked overtime to attend to medical emergencies; - (e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.
+- 15. If the answer to common questions (5) and either or both of (9) and (10) above is yes, whether authorisation to work overtime in excess of rostered hours by attending to medical emergencies outside of rostered hours can be implied from some or all of: - (a) the fact that the work performed by Group Members included attending to medical emergencies; - (b) a direction given by the Respondent to Group Members to attend to medical emergencies outside of rostered hours; - (c) the knowledge of the Respondent that there was insufficient time during rostered hours to attend to medical emergencies in accordance with the direction in (b) above;

+- the knowledge of the Respondent that Group Members worked overtime to attend to medical emergencies; - (e) the failure by the Respondent to direct Group Members not to perform overtime in complying with the direction in (b) above.